 Florida Central Railroad

-For the first ten miles south of Thomasville to the lumber mill community of Metcalf, the tracks ran parallel to a branch of the Atlantic Coast Line.
-At a point near the state boundary, the two lines crossed with the FC turning southwest to Miccosukee while the ACL continued southeast to Monticello.
-From Miccosukee the FC ran south to a connection with the Seaboard Air Line Railway at Capitola and from there on to Fanlew, Florida.
+For the first few miles south of Thomasville, the tracks ran parallel to and east of a branch of the Atlantic Coast Line.
+At Fincher, close to the state line, the two railroads crossed with the FC heading southwest to Miccosukee while the ACL continued southeast to Monticello.
+From Miccosukee the FC ran south to a connection with the Seaboard Air Line Railway at Capitola and from there on to Fanlew.

 1910 map (48K)